ParCoreLab/Snoopie/README.md

 Running without options will display a GUI for uploading files and setting parameters.

+By default, the file upload limit is 200MB, to change it set the `STREAMLIT_SERVER_MAX_UPLOAD_SIZE` environment variable.

 ### Electron Build

 See [here](./electron_builder) for electron build instructions.